Work with us

 For our support roles you will need to be caring and patient and able to treat people with dignity, respect and compassion.
 You must have good communication skills, including listening and picking up on non-verbal communication.
 You also need to be able to work well as part of a team, keep good records and follow guidelines.
 Your values are more important than experience - some of our best support workers joined us with no previous experience.

-We are committed to learning and development and will provide you with the training you need to be a great support worker, including a structured induction, regular on-going training and support to achieve a nationally recognised qualification.
+We will provide you with the training you need to be a great support worker, including a structured induction, regular on-going training and support to achieve a nationally recognised qualification.
 We will also offer you the opportunity to progress your career within a care provider that has an excellent reputation and promotion opportunities nationally.

 I had a major break-through with someone I support – it’s a great feeling.
 Vilija, Support Worker